tf-encrypted/tf-encrypted/docs/RUNNING.md

 Note that all machines in the hostmap must be able to talk to each other; in particular, that proper firewall settings are in place for the specified ports.

 Having distributed this file to every machine we next launch a TensorFlow server on each.
-Assuming that TF Encrypted has already been installed, the easiest way of during this is to simply use `python3 -m tf_encrypted.player`, which will parse the configuration file and start an ordinary TensorFlow server on the corresponding endpoint.
+Assuming that TF Encrypted has already been installed, the easiest way of doing this is to simply use `python3 -m tf_encrypted.player`, which will parse the configuration file and start an ordinary TensorFlow server on the corresponding endpoint.
 For our concrete example we have:

 ```sh
 user@10.0.0.10 $ python3 -m tf_encrypted.player server0 --config config.json